marksherriff/cs4730-f24-website/syllabus.md

 * See the Critical Analysis section of the course website for more information.

 __Random Encounters:__
-* Random encounters are short, in-class assessments to ascertain a student's understanding of a single concept we have been discussing recently.
+* Random Encounters are short, in-class assessments to ascertain a student's understanding of a single concept we have been discussing recently.
 * These could take the form of single-question quizzes, analyzing a game in class, or some other activity.
+* The "planned" Random Encounters this semester (all 5 of them) are based around in-class activities that cannot be made up outside of class.
+Students who miss these, for whatever reason, cannot make them up.
-* There will be a minimum of 10 of these throughout the semester.
-However, there will likely be more than 10 and students can earn bonus XP for completing more random encounters.
+* However, there will likely be more than 5 and students can earn bonus XP for completing more random encounters.
-* Missed random encounters cannot be made up.
+* Students with SDAC accommodations for modified attendance can opt to do an extra Critical Analysis in place of the Random Encounters.

+__Team Assessments:__
+* Game teams will jointly submit a physical prototype, a game design document, and a final game.
+* Teams will be comprised of 2-4 students and can be self-selected.

 ### Reassessment Policy
 {: .no_toc }